-Standards for what makes a publishable, tight theme set are described in Patrick Berry’s “Guide to Constructing” (see the resource list).
-Constructors submitting finished puzzles to the Inkubator should recognize the industry standards for well-structured themes and be able to explain the theme narratively.
-Rookie constructors are encouraged to submit theme ideas for evaluation and feedback prior to grid building.
-If you’re a novice who has already made a grid for your theme, do go ahead and attach it to your query, especially if it helps demonstrate a grid effect—just understand that it’s not uncommon for novice constructors to be asked to change, tighten or re-envision their theme in some way, and that advice and coaching about gridwork and cluing will usually come after a theme has been approved.
+Themes should be pitched in the body of the email with proposed clues and answers, list style.
+If you’re a novice who has already made a grid for your theme, do go ahead and attach it to your query, especially if it helps demonstrate a grid effect—just understand that it’s not uncommon for novice constructors to be asked to change, tighten or re-envision their theme in some way, and that advice and coaching about grid-work and cluing will usually come after a theme has been approved.

 Avoid crossing proper nouns, and if this is unavoidable, make sure at least one of the names is inferable/easy.
 If you have to look up what an abbreviation or word means, avoid using it in the fill.
 The editors may ask you to rework grids to eliminate these and other infelicities.
 (Using a curated, ranked word list really helps.)

 Please take an editorial pass after clue-writing to tighten verbiage, check facts and ensure that clues are grammatically sound.
 Imagine solvers of different ages, orientations, and identities reading your clues.